raffee12/hobby-hub-client/README.md

 This is the page of server side code.
-It is connected with mongodb
+It is connected with mongodb. all the private  inofrmation is stored on env